kohbhd/doorbell/README.md

 4. Go to Tools/Port and select the COM port that ESP32 is connected to

-5. Open mictest.ino from File/Open
+5. Open doorbell.ino from File/Open

 6. Click on Upload button to compile, upload and run.

-7. Once running, select Tools/Serial Plotter.
+7. Once running, select Tools/Serial Monitor.

-8. There should be a waveform on the Serial Plotter whenever there is a loud noise (e.g. knock on table).
+8. Detection is done every 5 seconds or so.
+If the scpore is >200, it will be deemed as face detected.

 First commit